cchristensen-sz/IdentityProofing/README.md

 ## Before Using the System

-Before you begin using IDProofing, please ensure your use case is supported by confirming below:
+There are two available methods of ID Proofing withing SecZetta: **Mobile Match** and **Government ID Verification**.
+Before you begin using IDProofing, please ensure you understand which way you'll be asked to verify your identity and ensure you'll be able to meet system requirements below:

+### SMS Cabable Device
+You will need to confirm receipt of a one time passcode (OTP) that will be sent via SMS.

-### Mobile Support
+### Mobile Support - Government ID Verification

 Mobile support does not require a special application.
-You will need a device that has the ability to receive an SMS message, and access to a mobile browser.
-Please see below for further details:
+You will need a mobile device with a camera, and access to a mobile browser.
+Please see below for further details on compatibility:

 |Device Type |OS Version            |Release Date  |
 |:-----------|:---------------------|--------------|